Azam Ali, An Ahmadi Moslem

 Father’s pursuit for knowledge stretched over many areas including his desire to learn various languages.
 He belabored himself at that and told us to follow.
 He urged me to cultivate the habit of using dictionary if I asked him the spelling of a word.
 He considered that learning grammar rules, word-construction and writing composition was the best way to learn a language.
 (See also Tr – Azam Ali, an Ahmadi Moslem – Chapter 15 – Opinions Of Others).

-Not all his schoolfellows, friends and contemporaries endorsed him totally.
-One of them was Sheikh Bashir Ahmad Advocate who later became a Judge in the High Court Judge and later that in the Pakistan Supreme Court.
-Whenever the two got together, they continued form where they had left last, vying each other in the mastery of newly learnt simple phrases with powerful impact in English.
+Not all his friends and contemporaries endorsed him totally.
+One of them was Sheikh Bashir Ahmad Advocate who became a Judge in the High Court Judge and later in the Pakistan Supreme Court.
+Whenever the two got together, they continued form where they had left when they last met, vying each other in the mastery of newly learnt simple phrases with powerful impact in English.
 I remember their competitive bouts of words which appeared to go on forever.

 Foundations for Knowledge